 Reservations can be classified into four canonical (standard) types - All, Active, Cancelled, and No-show.

-These data are organized into three dimensions - shop, period, and segment.
+These data are organized into three dimensions - venue, period, and segment.

 Four analysis modes can be used to summarize the data using metrics.